Placeholder-Software/Dissonance/docs/Basics/Quick-Start-Mirror.md

 ## Step 1: Dissonance Comms Object

 > Dissonance runs mostly from a single game object, which should be placed somewhere near the root of your scene.
-This object contains the main "Dissonance Comms" behavior, together with the Mirror networking script.
+This object contains the main "Dissonance Comms" behaviour, together with the Mirror networking script.

 To place the default Dissonance object into your scene, drag and drop the `DissonanceSetup` prefab from the `Dissonance/Integrations/MirrorIgnorance` folder into your scene.